public-key-cryptography/public-key-editor/README.md

 	The public key agreement or encryption is unbreakable since every public key cipher would have to be broken to solve for the composite secret key.
 Also, the program doesn't use broken ciphers such as RSA or the integer Diffie-Hellman cipher which are not based on any hard math problem such as factor- ization or discrete logarithms.
-The software includes 14 Diffie-Merkle-Hellman and 1 matrix digital signature algorithm.
+The software includes 15 Diffie-Merkle-Hellman ciphers and 1 matrix digital signature algorithm.

 	If any of these ciphers can be broken it will just get replaced.
 For example, the vector cross prod- uct cipher Y = A (x) X uses vectors of integers and a single equation but it could also use multiple